Mandal Commission: Weighting indicators

-As the above deginal`s family says that three groups are not of equal importance for the purpose, separate weightage was given to indicators in each group.
+As the above deginal's family says that three groups are not of equal importance for the purpose, separate weightage was given to indicators in each group.
 All the Social indicators were given a weightage of 3 points each, educational indicators were given a weightage of 2 points each and economic indicators were given a weightage of 1 point each.
 Economic, in addition to social and educational Indicators, were considered important as they directly flowed from social and educational backwardness.
 This also helped to highlight the fact that socially and educationally backward classes are economically backward also.

 Thus, the Mandal Commission judged classes on a scale from 0 to 22.
 These 11 indicators were applied to all the castes covered by the survey for a particular state.
 As a result of this application, all castes which had a score of 50% (i.e. 11 points) were listed as socially and educationally backward and the rest were treated as 'advanced'.

 Observations and findings

 The commission estimated that 52% of the total population of India (excluding SCs and STs), belonging to 3,743 different castes and communities, were ‘backward’.
-The number of backward castes in Central list of OBCs has now increased to 5,013 (without the figures for most of the Union Territories) in 2006 as per National Commission for Backward Classes.
 Figures of caste-wise population are not available beyond.
 So the commission used 1931 census data to calculate the number of OBCs.
 The population of Hindu OBCs was derived by subtracting from the total population of Hindus, the population of SC and ST and that of forward Hindu castes and communities, and it worked out to be 52 per cent.
 Assuming that roughly the proportion of OBCs amongst non-Hindus was of the same order as amongst the Hindus, the population of non-Hindu OBCs was considered as 52 per cent.

+The commission made various observation, including;